EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ### Public buckets and URLs

-To access public project buckets and files for a project via a URL, use a URL of form `https://s3.eidf.ac.uk/<project-name>:<bucket-name>`.
+To use public project buckets and files for a project via a URL, use a URL of form `https://s3.eidf.ac.uk/<project-name>:<bucket-name>`.
 For example:

 ```text
 https://s3.eidf.ac.uk/eidfNNN:mybucket
 https://s3.eidf.ac.uk/eidfNNN:mybucket/my-data-file.csv
 ```

-To access public buckets and files within the [EIDF Data Publishing Service](../datapublishing/service.md) via a URL, use a URL of form `https://s3.eidf.ac.uk/<project-name>-<bucket-name>`.
+To use public buckets and files within the [EIDF Data Publishing Service](../datapublishing/service.md) via a URL, use a URL of form `https://s3.eidf.ac.uk/<project-name>-<bucket-name>`.
 For example:

 ```text
 https://s3.eidf.ac.uk/eidfNNN-mybucket